 Becoming an Optician in Indiana

-Training to Become an Optician in Indiana
+Optician Certification in Indiana

 Indiana is one out of about half of all states that has no state-mandated licensing for opticians.
 While there are no official requirements, most employers hire people who have some kind of training or education.
 You can become a better candidate for jobs by completing a degree or certificate in optician studies or by finding a doctor or optometrist willing to let you apprentice and train with them.
 There are a few programs to choose from in the state:

 - Indiana University, Bloomington.
-The Indiana Bloomington campus offers students a certificate program in optometry science and opticianry.
+The Indiana Bloomington campus offers students a certificate program in optometry science and opticians.
 This gives students two options for a career after graduation.
 The program should take two years or less to complete and prepares graduates for entry-level positions and to pass the appropriate national certification exams.

 - Ivy Tech Community College, Bloomington.
 At Ivy Tech, students can complete the optometry technology program, which prepares them to become opticians and to take and pass certification exams.
 Students may also choose between a 33-credit-hour certificate program, which is adequate for certification, or the 60-credit associate degree program.